50 American Small Towns Known for the Weirdest Things

 Rose Hill, North Carolina: Largest frying pan

 Most of America’s “World’s Largest” items are non-functioning objects, but not North Carolina’s frying pan.
 The largest frying pan in the world is fully operational and capable of cooking up 365 chickens at a time.
-This only happens once a year, though, so make sure you plan your visit accordingly if you’re craving juicy fried chicken.
+This only happens once a year, though, so make sure you plan your visit accordingly if you’re craving fried chicken.

 monument